codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 There are some cases, in big projects, where you might need to separate translations when the same words convey different meaning given a context.
 In those cases you split them into different _domains_.
 They're basically named groups of POT/PO/MO files, where the filename is the said _translation domain_.
 Small and medium-sized projects usually, for simplicity, use only one domain; its name is arbitrary, but we will be using "main" for our code samples.
+In [Symfony] projects, for example, domains are used to separate the translation for validation messages.

 #### Locale code
 A locale is simple code that identifies a version of a language.
 It's defined following [ISO 639-1][639-1] and